 News

-Risk factors for Cerebral Palsy, and when to be concerned for your infant
+Cerebral Palsy Risk Factors, and when to be concerned for your infant

-In the first year of an infant’s life, it is critical to be on the lookout for early signs of Cerebral Palsy in your child.
+In the first year of an infant’s life, it is critical to be on the lookout for Cerebral Palsy risk factors in your child.

-There are many risk factors that can contribute the condition, particularly during pregnancy and at birth, and those whose pregnancies are complicated by such factors should be especially aware of warning signs.
+There are many Cerebral Palsy risk factors that can contribute the condition, particularly during pregnancy and at birth, and those whose pregnancies are complicated by such factors should be especially aware of warning signs.

 According to the U.S. Centers for Disease Control and Prevention (CDC), a small percentage of Cerebral Palsy cases result from injuries sustained 28 days after birth.
 Those cases have been attributed to brain infections like meningitis, suffering serious head injuries.